 Building a watch list prior to your trading is important and market selection is a very misunderstood concept in trading.
 An effective market selection is important and you should only look for markets that offer clear price action and stay away from markets that are too erratic and noisy.
 Don’t make this mistake of being too fixated on the pairs you trade – rotate them and only focus on markets with good price action.

-This is a versatile volatility indicator, derived from BollingerBands and use an originally calculating formula to show the dominating price direction.
+This is a versatile volatility indicator, derived from BollingerBands and uses an originally calculating formula to show the dominating price direction.
 It is very simple to identify dominating price direction by simply reading the trend signal: Bullish, Bearish or Range

-Volatility indicators show the size and the magnitude of price fluctuations, providing an insight into the market activity level.
+Volatility indicators show the size and the magnitude of price fluctuations, providing insight into the market activity level.
 In any market, there are periods of high volatility (high intensity) and low volatility (low intensity).
-These periods come in waves: low volatility is replaced by increasing volatility, while after a period of high volatility there comes a period of low volatility and so on.
+These periods come in waves: low volatility is replaced by increasing volatility, while after a period of high volatility, there comes a period of low volatility and so on.

-Low volatility suggests a very little interest in the price, but at the same time, it reminds us that the market is resting before a new large move.
+Low volatility suggests very little interest in the price, but at the same time, it reminds us that the market is resting before a new large move.
 Low volatility periods are used to set up the breakout trades.

 Another thing to remember about volatility is that while low volatility can hold for an extended period of time, high volatility is not that durable and often disappears much sooner.

 The Bollinger Bands are a technical indicator based on price volatility, which means that they expand when the price fluctuates and trends strongly, and the Bands contract during sideways consolidations and low momentum trends.

 Bollinger Bands are among the most reliable and potent trading indicators traders can choose from.
 They can be used to read the trend strength, to time entries during range markets and to find potential market tops.
 The indicator is also not a lagging indicator because it always adjusts to price action in real time and uses volatility to adjust to the current environment.